| Home |

 Think of your practise like this:

-7 days-a-week = Excellent
+7 days-a-week = excellent!

-6 days-a-week = Very Good
+6 days-a-week = very good

-5 days-a-week = Good
+5 days-a-week = good

-4 days-a-week = Reasonable
+4 days-a-week = not good – slower progress

-3 days-a-week = Poor – slow progress
+3 days-a-week = poor

-2 days-a-week = Hardly worth it
+2 days-a-week = hardly worth it

-1 day-a-week = You don't really want to play guitar
+1 day-a-week = you don't really want to play guitar

 By far the biggest hurdle in learning to play a musical instrument is mastering the will to practise.
 It's like running around the block to get fit, or watching what we eat to lose weight – it's a daily thing and quite hard to do consistently until one gets into the habit.

 Take a positive approach – instead of saying to yourself, "I have to do my practise" (which sounds like work), say, "I am going to play my guitar" (which sounds like fun).
-Leave your guitar out of it's case (in a safe spot) so it's not out-of-sight, out-of-mind – you will pick it up more often than if it's in it's case.
+Leave your guitar out of it's case (in a safe spot) so it's not out-of-sight, out-of-mind.
+You will pick it up more often than if it's in it's case.
 Who cares if the strings don't last as long, or the instrument gets a slight scratch – do you want to become a guitarist or the owner of a mint condition guitar?
-Play it, play it, play it – wear it out and have it repaired or buy a new one – the world is full of guitars, and there is one out there with your name on it.
+Play it, play it, play it – wear it out and have it repaired or buy a new one – the world is full of guitars and there is one out there with your name on it!

 "Parents please note: Children need to be encouraged to practice every day.
-I have found that quite a lot of parents think that their child will do their practise without being asked to – an extreme exception to the rule.
+I have found that quite a lot of parents think that their child will do their practise without being asked to – an exception to the rule.
 Children simply do not have the discipline to practise every day – it's an unrealistic expectation that parents need to be aware of from the outset.
 In my experience, the children (and teenagers) who do best are the ones who are lucky enough to have parents who are consistently firm about practise.

 Golden Rule: No TV or computers unless guitar-practise has been done.
 It works – try it!